rfabbri/vase-multiview-3d-curve-dataset/README.md

 ## Files

 ```
-images/      the original images for scene 40 from DTU robot feature dataset
+images/   a subset of the images for scene 40 from DTU robot feature dataset, which are originally

-cameras/

-3d/
+    3GB.
+This is what we had selected for the Multiview-3d-Drawing.sf.net system.

+cameras/  a subset of the cameras provided by the massive DTU robot feature dataset.
+These are
+    text files containing 3x4 matrix entries for each image in images/

 3d/original   the original mesh files